khushi-411/learnings/research_papers/12_n_grams.md

 - To save models from having zero probability, we shave off a bit of probability mass from some frequent events and give it to the events we've never seen.
 The following are the ways of smoothing:

 #### Laplace smoothing
-- It's the simplest way: adding one to all the n-gram counts before we normalize them into probabilities.
+- It's the simplest way: adding one to all the n-gram counts before normalizing them into probabilities.
 - This algorithm does not perform well enough to be used in modern n-gram models.
 - The unigram probability of a word w_i, its count c_i normalized by the total number of word tokens *N*: